00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 26:50 Yeah.

-26:51 So that's probably one of the biggest problems that flaky tests cause in my opinion.
+26:50 So that's probably one of the biggest problems that flaky tests cause, in my opinion.

-26:53 I think the mental aspect of it, the how much do I trust it?
+26:53 I think the mental aspect of it, how much do I trust it?

 26:57 Do I have faith in our test suite?

-27:00 Do I have faith in the continuous deployment capabilities of our pipelines and things like that?
+27:00 Do I have faith in the continuous deployment capabilities of our team?

 27:06 That's, I think that's pretty serious.